 When you’re running or managing a business, you need everything to be scheduled correctly so you can complete tasks.
 So, choosing the right tool can make all the difference.

-When you’re looking for the right piece to complete your puzzle, we don’t recommend choosing Google Calendar.
+When you’re looking for the right piece to complete your puzzle, we don’t recommend choosing Google Calendar to build your work schedule.
 An all-in-one scheduling app that is easy to install and set up can happen in less than 15 minutes!
 Once you get started, you won’t be worried about Google Calendar, you’ll be asking yourself how didn’t we find this sooner!